 The synchronization routing file is very similar in structure to a configuration file used for activation, in that the file contents have the same formatting requirements.
 The difference between the two files is that some tables or objects in a configuration file may not be supported by the synchronization process and therefore should not be included in a synchronization routing file.
-For example, horizontally or vertically partitioned tables are not supported by the synchronization process and should not be included in a synchronization routing file.
+For example, horizontally or vertically partitioned tables are not supported by the synchronization routing file.
+Use of Oracle wildacrds in synchronization routing files is supported.
+The application of Oracle wildcards in a synchronization routing file.
+For information about how SharePlex supports wildcards, see the SharePlex Administration Guide.